 Organising body – CLAT Committee

-Total number of seats offered – 2312 for undergraduate programmes and 604 for postgraduate programmes
+Total number of seats offered – 2400 for undergraduate programmes and 624 for postgraduate programmes (approx.)

 Number of test takers – 40000 (approximately) for UG programmes and 5500 (approximately) for postgraduate programmes

-NUALS Kochi is to announce important dates of CLAT 2018 in the month of December, most probably.
-CLAT 2018 important dates will help candidates in knowing events of the common law admission test and their respective dates.
-Careers360 will provide you the CLAT important dates.
-The law aspirants as of now can find an exam calendar of CLAT 2018 with its events and their tentative dates below in the table-
+CLAT 2018 important dates help candidates in knowing events of the common law admission test and their respective dates.
+NUALS Kochi had announced important dates of CLAT 2018 on December 20, 2017.
+However, Careers360 provided you the CLAT 2018 important dates before the actual announcement.
+The law aspirants as of now can find an exam calendar of CLAT 2018 with its events and their dates below in the table-

 CLAT 2018 Important Dates